Yermaw-Shares/Yermaws-Lockouts/README.md

 Accept my group invite, then go inside the instance.
 I will automatically pass lead and leave the group when you go inside.

-If you want to invite friends, you can either suggest I invite them to the group (automatically accepted), or send me `!lead` to be passed lead and get a short time extension once you enter the instance.
+If you want to invite friends, you can either suggest I invite them to the group (automatically accepted), or send me `!lead` to be passed lead when you enter.

 ## Commands
 `!normal` or `!nm` - Set raid difficulty to Normal (Default Setting), send this *before* you enter.